 HO-3 policies will typically cover personal property on an Actual Cash Value basis unless you change that to be replacement cost coverage with an endorsement (an addition or alteration to your policy.)
 ACV coverage will reimburse you for the value of your items at the time of the loss, meaning their depreciated value.
 That depreciated value may not be enough to replace your belongings at today’s prices.

-However, if you get replacement cost coverage, you will be able to replace your belongings with similar models without having to worry about depreciation – you’ll be able to replace your belongings at today’s prices.
+However, if you get replacement cost coverage, you can replace your belongings without having to worry about depreciation – you’ll be able to replace your belongings at today’s prices.

 Other structures coverage.